ryotamine/tinyapp/README.md

 ## Getting Started

-- Install all dependencies (using the `npm install` command).
+1. Install dependencies using the `npm install` command.
-- Run the development web server using the `node express_server.js` command.
+2. Start the web server using the `node express_server.js` command.
+3. Go to <http://localhost:8080/> in your browser.